MischaU8/yumyum/exercises/modeling-exercise-34_VEwcbQNGukk.md

 a circle curve extrude it through the solid and use it as a cutter for a
-Boolean difference operation add
-Phillips to all the edges and you're good to go
+Boolean difference operation add fillets to all the edges and you're good to go